Tutorial: Enable co-management for existing Configuration Manager clients

 Automatic enrollment isn't immediate for all clients.
 This behavior helps enrollment scale better for large environments.
 Configuration Manager randomizes enrollment based on the number of clients.
 For example, if your environment has 100,000 clients, when you enable this setting, enrollment occurs over several days.

-A new co-managed device is now automatically enrolled in the Microsoft Intune service based on its Azure AD device token.
+A new co-managed device is now automatically enrolled in the Microsoft Intune service based on its Microsoft Entra device token.
 It doesn't need to wait for a user to sign in to the device for automatic enrollment to start.
 This change helps to reduce the number of devices with the enrollment status Pending user sign in.
 To support this behavior, the device needs to be running Windows 10 version 1803 or later.
 For more information, see Co-management enrollment status.

 If you already have devices enrolled in co-management, new devices are now enrolled immediately after they meet the prerequisites.